objectrocket/terraform-worker/docs/source/quick-start.rst

 ===========

 This section provides a quick sample of getting **terraform-worker** up and running.
-The configuration from this section references remote definitions hosted on github.
+The configuration from this section references remote :ref:`definitions <definitions>` hosted on github.

 .. warning::

    As with any code pulled from the public internet it is probably a good idea to review the terraform that will be executed ahead of time.

 Following is a sample configuration file.
-Copy the contents of the snippet below and save it to a local file named ``tfw.yaml``.
+Copy the contents of the code block below and save to a local file named ``tfw.yaml``.

 .. code-block:: yaml
    :linenos: